 Detail of the Anti-Slavery Charter can be found here:

-To ensure an understanding of the risks of modern slavery and human trafficking in supply chains, we have conducted compulsory compliance training for all staff, both in London and Bermuda, in respect of modern slavery and the Fidelis Group’s Anti-Slavery and Human Trafficking statement for the year ending 31 December 2018.
+To ensure an understanding of the risks of modern slavery and human trafficking in supply chains, we have conducted compulsory compliance training for all staff, both in London and Bermuda, in respect of modern slavery and the Fidelis Group’s Anti-Slavery and Human Trafficking statement for the year ending 31 December 2019.
 Annual training will be provided in respect of each annual statement.
-In 2019, we will continue this training to all staff in our London and Bermuda office, as well as our Dublin office established in late 2018.
+In 2020, we will continue this training for all staff in our London, Dublin and Bermuda offices.
 All staff have also been provided with a copy of this statement to raise awareness.

 OUR SUPPLY CHAINS

 The Fidelis Group is a provider of insurance and reinsurance services and the Fidelis Group engages with brokers on a global basis.
 The Boards of the Fidelis Group companies consider that the risk of it or its supply chains being involved in or complicit in slavery or human trafficking is very low due to the nature of the services.
 The Fidelis Group is not involved in the activities of producing or manufacturing goods which typically involve supply chains which can be susceptible to this risk.
 There is a risk, however, that whilst not being within its supply chains in the everyday sense, insurers can become involved and thereby complicit, by virtue of their insurance of supply chains or development projects, which could involve slavery or human trafficking.